nicolasberube/Arzette_Randomizer/arzette/en_Arzette.md

 - The pillars to spawn the Fairy in the Desert cannot be activated, since the Fairy location is already spawned.

 - Killing Beeves with the Chainsword will make the Jewel Shard spawn on the other side of the room.

+- The Hills barn will show a beacon light emanate from it if the Hills beacon is activated, no matter where that Hills beacon was.

+- Any bonus scroll will show as already completed with their spawned item present if its specific rubies reward was already received elsewhere.

 ## Information